mcgue/password-generator/README.md

 # password-generator
-## Status: finished
+## Generates a password
-### Future: add more parameters from user, like excluding certain characters
+### Status: Finished, but could add more parameters from user, like excluding certain characters